Lawn Care Blog

 What is microclover?
 Microclover is a small-leafed white clover blended into grass seed.
 It fixes atmospheric nitrogen, naturally feeding surrounding grass for deeper colour with fewer fertiliser applications.
 Benefits for West Sussex gardens Any downsides?
 How to establish a microclover lawn Ongoing care Local help: We create microclover-grass blends tailored to Chichester, Arundel and Emsworth…

 Read MoreWhat’s Digging Up My Lawn?
-Stop Birds, Foxes & Badgers—Without Harming Wildlife (West Sussex Guide)
+Stop Birds, Foxes & Badgers but Without Harming Wildlife (West Sussex Guide)

 Why is my lawn being dug up?
 Usually because grubs (chafer or leatherjackets) are present.
-Wildlife (and birds) are helping themselves—your lawn is the buffet.
+Wildlife (and birds) are helping themselves your lawn is the buffet.
 Step one: address the food source Protect the surface (humanely) Prevention going forward Legal note (UK): Badgers are protected.
-Focus on grub reduction and non-harmful deterrents—not trapping or interference.
-We…
+Focus on grub reduction and non-harmful deterrents; not trapping or…

 Read More